Our Visa Attorneys Can Help You Obtain a Tourist Visa

 Individuals entering the United States as non-immigrants are often faced with complex legal situations.
 They must meet many standards and qualifications in order to enter the country and abide by strict laws to remain here legally during the period of their permitted stay.
 These individuals are sometimes restricted in their movements and what they can or cannot do in this country.
 Ignorance of the law may result in penalties or even deportation.
-By knowing more about non-immigrant visas and their respective restrictions with the assistance of an immigration attorney, people can navigate the immigration system and stay on the right side of the American government.
+By knowing more about non-immigrant visas and their respective restrictions with the assistance of an immigration lawyer in Los Angeles, people can navigate the immigration system and stay on the right side of the American government.

 There are a wide range of the types of non-immigrant visas available to those who qualify.
 Non-immigrant visas are granted for many different reasons.
 Each reason has a letter code and a certain number of restrictions along with them.
 If you are a student, entrepreneur, consultant, or non-profit worker, you may be able to get a non-immigrant visa.

 Another type of popular visa for non-immigrants is the H-1B Visa for specialty workers.
 These visas are for specialty occupations and allow individuals to work jobs in the United States for a particular period.
 Some visas are for skilled professionals that are needed in certain specialized fields.
 Others are for companies that have labor shortages and cannot fill positions in the United States.

 All of these visas for non-immigrants have certain restrictions and criteria that have to be met.
 For instance, only a set number of visas for professionals are allowed every year.
 H-1B visas must be renewed at regular intervals and according to preset conditions.
 If the United States government determines that the job of the H-1B visa holder can just as easily be performed by an American, the visa may not be renewed and the non-immigrant visa holder may have to go home.